vtfanta/OptimalTrainControl.jl/README.md

 # Documentation

 The package reference and documentation is available [here](https://vtfanta.github.io/OptimalTrainControl.jl/dev/) with a selection of presented examples.
-A most basic example is also presented below
+A most basic example is also presented below.

 # Basic Example
 Consider the problem of finding the optimal speed profile on a flat track of length $10\ \mathrm{km}$.
 The total journey time is